 Rebecca Pidgeon, the acclaimed Scottish actress, has also displayed her gift as a singer/songwriter on her several well-received albums.
 Taking elements from folk, pop, jazz, and Celtic traditions, Pidgeon crafts lilting, intimate poetry.
 Pidgeon’s first Chesky release, The Raven, featured Pidgeon's stunning version of "Spanish Harlem."
 The Raven went on to become an audiophile classic, thanks to Pidgeon's crystalline voice and Chesky's high-fidelity recording techniques.

 Sara, was the proud recipient of the New Mexico Music Industry Coalition's Best Album Award for Gypsy Alley.
-After being signed to Chesky, she recorded four critically acclaimed albums: Closer Than They Appear, Play On Words, Tell Me I'm Not Dreamin', and Hobo.
+After being signed to Chesky, she recorded several critically acclaimed albums:

 Already an award-winning performer in her home country, young Colombian singer-songwriter Marta Gomez has captured the attention of critics and audiences of all origins.
 She relocated to the United States in 1999 to study composition at the Berklee College of Music and was awarded the prestigious "Best Achievement" scholarship graduating magna cum laude with more than 70 original songs to her credit.